 Also, we are working behind the scenes to bring more of the collection to you online by increasing our digital presence.
 This guide provides information on the Reynolds-Finley materials which have already been scanned and are available on the UAB Digital Collections, as well as exhibit content available online through our webpage and Research Guides.
 Check back to these pages periodically as we continue to develop more digital resources from the Reynolds-Finley collection.

 As a collection focusing on the history of medicine and the health sciences, we have abundant documentation of the impact of infectious diseases in history and the valiant public health, preventive and treatment efforts of health care professionals.
 The images on the sides of this page are examples from those resources.
-We are working to bring more of the historical context of disease to our online content during the current pandemic, and we will be able to provide even to you more during research appointments.
+We are working to bring more of the historical context of disease to our online content during the current pandemic, and we will be able to provide even more during research appointments.

 Inquiries concerning the collections and services of the Reynolds-Finley Historical Library can be directed in email to our Curator, Peggy Balch (firstname.lastname@example.org), or Library Assistant, Anna Kaetz (email@example.com).